 David J. Bradford is a Fellow of the prestigious American College of Trial Lawyers.
 Individuals and businesses seek him out as lead trial counsel in a wide variety of lawsuits and arbitration proceedings involving complex commercial and financial transactions, merger and acquisition disputes, and important constitutional and legal issues.

 In 2009, the National Law Journal named Mr. Bradford one of 12 “winning” litigation lawyers nationwide who exemplify “the qualities that make a great trial attorney.”
-In 2011 and 2012, Chambers USA named him one of the leading lawyers in litigation.
-In his pro bono practice, Mr. Bradford has made significant contributions in capital litigation and beyond, representing many death row inmates at every stage of death penalty litigation.
-In 2011, the National Coalition to Abolish the Death Penalty recognized him with their Outstanding Legal Service Award.
+Since 2011, Chambers USA has named him as a leading lawyer in litigation.

-In addition to his role as Co-Chair of the Litigation Department, Mr. Bradford is also a member of the Complex Commercial Litigation Practice and the Real Estate Finance Litigation and Workout Task Force.
-Mr. Bradford has served for the last 11 years on the Firm’s Policy Committee, which is its governing committee.
-Mr. Bradford is the founding attorney and general counsel of the Roderick MacArthur Justice Center, which has been associated with the legal clinics at both the University of Chicago Law School and Northwestern University Law School.
+Mr. Bradford is also a member of the Complex Commercial Litigation Practice and the Real Estate Finance Litigation and Workout Task Force.
+Since 2003, Mr. Bradford has served on the firm’s Policy Committee, which is its governing committee.
+Mr. Bradford is the founding attorney and general counsel of the Roderick and Solange MacArthur Justice Center, which has clinics at both the Northwestern University Law School and University of Mississippi Law School.